mike-tr/Ex3_OPP/README.md

 - you can see the results in the sections on this [wiki](https://github.com/miko-t/Ex3_OPP/wiki/Comparison-between-the-implementations)

+- Learn how to use our graph here [wiki](https://github.com/miko-t/Ex3_OPP/wiki/How-to-use)

 ## Overview
 - We implement the interface **GraphAlgoInterface.py** and **GraphInterface.py**, as the files **GraphAlgo.py** and **DiGraph.py**